ltaylor2/Masius_Complexity/README.md

 |patchwork  | 1.2.0  |

 ### Motion Detection Software
 The folder Masius_Movement.zip contains the full repository directory for the video motion-detection program used to flag clips featuring bird displays from the full, day-long video recordings.
+This ZIP folder contains its own README with execution instructions and file descriptions.

+The motion detection program program is built to run in Python 2.7.12 using OpenCV 3.3.0-dev.
 Motion segments are flagged from the full video file.
-The uesr can then manually confirm the clips, downloading them for subsequent behavioral coding with BORISsoftware.

-The program is built to run in Python 2.7.12 using OpenCV 3.3.0-dev.
+The user can then manually confirm the clips, downloading them for subsequent behavioral coding with BORIS software.
+The annotated BORIS data is already provided in this repository -- the motion detection software is provided for reference, and is not needed to replicate the results in the manuscript.

-This ZIP folder contains its own README with execution instructions and file descriptions.

 These zipped files are drawn from GitHub (https://github.com/ltaylor2/Masius_Movement).
-They are provided here to associate versioned files with the DOI for this project.